pcafrica/advanced_programming_2025-2026/lectures/03/03-c++_classes.md

 # Where to define class member functions?

-In C++, member functions of a class can be defined either in-class (inline) or out of class.
+In C++, member functions of a class can be defined either in-class (inline) or out-of-class.
 Each approach has its use cases and implications.

 # In-class (inline) definition (1/3)
 Member functions are defined within the class declaration itself, typically in the header file.
 This is common for short, simple functions that are typically one-liners or very concise.